When We Disagree with Lockdown

 John Stevens

 John has been FIEC's National Director since 2010.
-He also serves on the Affinity Council and teaches on courses at Bible colleges across the country.
+He also one of the pastors at Christchurch Harborough, Leicestershire, and serves on the Affinity Council, Evangelical Alliance Council, and TGC-UK Forum.

 Read more: